Miroslav Vitouš

 Miroslav Ladislav Vitouš (born 6 December 1947) is a Czech jazz bassist.
 He is known as a founding member of the ensemble Weather Report, and for working as a bandleader and alongside Chick Corea, Jack DeJohnette and others.

 Biography

 Early life and education

 Born in Prague, Vitouš began the violin at age six, switching to piano after about three years, and then to bass at age fourteen.
 As a young man in Europe, Vitouš was a competitive swimmer.
 One of his early music groups was the Junior Trio with his brother Alan on drums and Jan Hammer on keyboards.
-He studied music at the Prague Conservatory under František Pošta, and won a music contest in Vienna in 1966 that gave him a scholarship to the Berklee College of Music in Boston, which he attended one year before going to Chicago to play with a group co-led by the classically inclined trombonist Bob Brookmeyer and flugelhorn pioneer Clark Terry.
+He studied music at the Prague Conservatory under František Pošta, and won a music contest in Vienna in 1966 that gave him a scholarship to the Berklee School of Music in Boston, which he attended one year before going to Chicago to play with a group co-led by the classically inclined trombonist Bob Brookmeyer and flugelhorn pioneer Clark Terry.